python/cpython/Doc/library/exceptions.rst

 .. exception:: EOFError

    Raised when attempting to read beyond the end of a file.
-(N.B.: the :meth:`read` and :meth:`readline` methods of file objects return an empty string when they hit EOF.)
+(N.B.: the :meth:`file.read` and :meth:`file.readline` methods return an empty string when they hit EOF.)

-   .. % XXXJH xrefs here
-   .. % XXXJH xrefs here

 .. exception:: FloatingPointError